solotzg/tidb-engine-ext/readme.md

 ## Motivation

 TiFlash Proxy is used to be a fork of TiKV which can replicate data from TiKV to TiFlash.
 However, since TiKV is upgrading rapidly, it brings lots of troubles for the old version:
-1. Proxy can't cherry pick TiKV 's bugfix in time.
+1. Proxy can't cherry-pick TiKV 's bugfix in time.
 2. It is hard to take proxy into account when developing TiKV.

 ## Design